tagawa/webcompat-testing/README.md

 The service will run SlimerJS or PhantomJS to be able to run tests on a fully fledged web browser.
 The service must be able to spoof the User-Agent and emulate mobile screen sizes.

+(Issue: should we rather use CasperJS as an intermediary controlling Slimer/Phantom?
+Casper has a library for tests.
+What, if anything, would that dependency give us?)

 The service will support commands for some limited simulation of interaction with the website.
 It will support logging in automatically with test user credentials to a number of high-profile sites.

 The service will support generating screenshots.